loi-ng/Articles/strategist/BCG_Design.md

 A persona helps to drive alignment to who is the user we are designing for.
 The content is so rich that it allows one, potentially anyone, to gain insights and empathy just by reading.
 It also helps the team to define shared understanding for the work ahead.

-Invite a friend & complete the program together.

-Know someone who would love this?
-Share this with them!

-Copy link

-Send via
 3
 Here is your task

 Consolidate your findings into a single page persona.

 Analyse and synthesize the materials below to design your persona.
 We expect you to reference existing online materials on your own to flesh out the details.

 4
 Resources to help you with the task

 Creating Personas from User Research Results
-Click to visit website →

-5
-Submit your work
-You may only credit this task to your CV if you make a genuine attempt at the work.
-You may resubmit work, iterate upon and reattempt work as many times as you want.

-Click here to submit your work
-You will be sent to the submission upload page.
-You may resubmit work, iterate upon, and reattempt work as many times as you want.
-Your Incomplete Deliverables:
-Click to revisit them and update them instead of starting a new submission

-6
-Unlock the model work
-Download an example of work done at BCG in this topic.
-Submit an attempt at work first before this unlocks.

 Task 3
 Tasks Recap

-Reflect on key learnings from the previous two tasks watch video instructions
+Reflect on key learnings from the previous two tasks
-Watch video instructions
-Get background info and context
-Get background info and context
-Get details for your task
-Get details for your task
-View resources to help you learn
-View resources to help you learn
-Submit your work on this page
-Submit your work on this page

 1
 Get your instructions from your supervisor
 Watch this video and hear about your task.

-Optional: Employment Preferences
-What kind of employment opportunities are you looking for?

-    Pre-internship
-    Internships / Vacation schemes
-    Full time

-This helps companies on Forage reach out to you for the right roles.
 2
 Here is the background information on your task